Indonesian Ambassador Advocates Womens Education For Muslim Nations - UrduPoint

 Indonesian Ambassador Advocates Women's Education For Muslim Nations

-Indonesian Ambassador Adam Tugio on Tuesday emphasized the crucial role of women's education, especially for Muslims, during a pre-departure meeting with Pakistani delegates heading to Indonesia

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Nov, 2023) Indonesian Ambassador Adam Tugio on Tuesday emphasized the crucial role of women's education, especially for Muslims, during a pre-departure meeting with Pakistani delegates heading to Indonesia.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Nov, 2023) Indonesian Ambassador Adam Tugio, emphasized the crucial role of women's education, especially for Muslims, during a pre-departure meeting with Pakistani delegates heading to Indonesia, the other day.

 He urged the incorporation of advanced education alongside religious teachings, highlighting Indonesia's commitment to empowering women in various Muslim nations through progressive social and economic programmes, focusing on modern education.